 If your goals involve working your personal style muscle, on the other hand, how exactly do you go about tracking your success?
 You could pay yourself a $1 every time you wear an item that's been gathering dust in your closet or maybe give yourself a gold star each time you get dressed in less than 10 minutes.
-Or, depending on the specific style result you want to achieve in 2013, you could try a wardrobe challenge.
+Or, depending on the specific style result you want to achieve this year, you could try a wardrobe challenge.

 If you've never heard the term, a wardrobe challenge typically asks you to follow a specific (usually restricted) wardrobe "diet" over a defined period of time.
 The most common results of dressing yourself with fewer clothes are: a simplified (maybe even more organized) closet, more creativity with what you wear, a clearer sense of what's missing in your wardrobe, and ultimately, the ability to do more with less.